Kelleher sues Nama for $1.2bn over Chicago Spire

 Mr Kelleher alleges he was told by Nama that all of his Anglo loans were transferred to the agency in 2010.
 He claims he later became aware that, in fact, the Spire loans weren’t transferred until mid-2013, and in the intervening period had remained with Anglo, later IBRC.

-He alleges he approached Nama in early 2013 with a deal to buy back his Spire loans at par, with finance from Andy Ruhan’s Bridgehouse Capital, and he details meetings with senior Nama officials over the “bid”.
+He alleges he approached Nama in early 2013 with a deal to redeem his Spire loans at par, with finance from Andy Ruhan’s Bridgehouse Capital, and he details meetings with senior Nama officials over the offer.

 As relations between Mr Kelleher and Nama soured over various issues from 2013, he alleges it acted against him out of “sheer spite”.
 His legal complaint blames it for not telling him that the Spire loans were held by IBRC, to whom he had greater freedom to make a “workout offer”.

-He also claims Nama failed to inform the IBRC special liquidators, KPMG’s Kieran Wallace and Eamonn Richardson, of the higher Bridgehouse “bid”.
+He also claims Nama failed to inform the IBRC special liquidators, KPMG’s Kieran Wallace and Eamonn Richardson, of the higher redemption offer.
 He also alleges the RMW deal deprived taxpayers of $57 million.

 The site – in effect a huge hole in the ground – remains undeveloped in Chicago.